George Israel

-George M. Israel, III (born 1948) is the current president and CEO of the Georgia Chamber of Commerce and is a former mayor of Macon, Georgia (1979-1987), the sixth largest city in the state.
-He is also on the board of directors of YKK Group.
+George Matthew Israel III (February 10, 1948 – July 26, 2026) was an American politician and businessman.
+He was the president and CEO of the Georgia Chamber of Commerce, and mayor of Macon, Georgia, from 1979 to 1987, the sixth largest city in the state.
+Israel was also on the board of directors of YKK Group.
 In 2005, Georgia Trend, a prominent state business and political magazine, named Israel as one of its top 20 leaders of the past 20 years.

-Early life
+Background

-Israel was born to George and Margaret Israel in rural Bibb County, Georgia.
+George Matthew Israel III was born in Macon, Georgia, on February 10, 1948, to George and Margaret Israel.
 His father worked as an engineer at Robins Air Force Base and his mother was a teacher who helped veterans returning from World War II to earn their GEDs.
 He grew up in a tight-knit family with three brothers and an aunt whom he considered a second mother.

-He met his wife, Pam, while working to pay his way through college, and they married in 1971.
+He met his wife, Pam Witherington, while working to pay his way through college, and they married in 1971.
 They have two children: Katie Beth and Matthew, four granddaughters, Greta (daughter of Katie Beth and her ex-husband Brian Layson), Kiya, Matilda "Tille”, Eleanor, and one grandson, George Matthew V "Quinn" (daughters and son of Matthew and his wife Kirstin).

 Education and early career

 Israel attended Middle Georgia College in Cochran and the University of Georgia in Athens.
-However he never graduated and holds no degree.
+However he never graduated and held no degree.
 He began his career as an underwriter for the life, health and accident insurance industry.